 Greg Jenner is most notable for his role as Historical Consultant to BBC’s multi-award winning Horrible Histories comedy TV series.
-Since 2008 he has been responsible for the factual accuracy of more than 2,000 sketches and 130+ songs, with subject matter that spans the entirety of human history.
-As a writer he has also contributed lots of sketches, and was a lyricist on three songs.
+Between 2008-2019, he was responsible for the factual accuracy of more than 2,000 sketches and 140+ songs, with subject matter spanning the entirety of human history.
+As a writer, he also contributed lots of sketches wrote the lyrics to three songs.
 He has also made Horrible Histories With Stephen Fry, five series of HH: Gory Games, and the accompanying CBBC online games.

 In 2014 Horrible Histories was named the ‘Best Non-Fiction Children’s Programme of the Past 50 Years’ by the International Prix Jeunesse (which was nice!) and it twice won ‘Best Sketch Show’ at the British Comedy Awards — being the first ever children’s programme to have received this accolade.
-Greg Jenner was also a named recipient of a Children’s BAFTA award in 2011, and the series then broke records by winning four consecutive Children’s BAFTAs in a row.
-Since 2009, it has picked up 30 BAFTA nominations and 9 wins in total.
-In 2017 the Magna Carta anniversary special won an International Emmy award for Kids: Best Factual
+Greg was also a named recipient of a Children’s BAFTA award in 2011, and the series then broke records by winning four consecutive Children’s BAFTAs in a row.